rhaprace/rhaprace/README.md

 **On the backend**, I've worked with **Node.js**, **FastAPI**, and **Flask**, but right now I'm exploring **Ruby on Rails**.
 There's something refreshing about Rails' conventions after years of JavaScript-land.

+**In the AI space**, I'm diving into **prompt engineering**—the field's scaling so fast that I need to keep up.
+Not just following trends, but understanding how to build AI-powered features that actually enhance what I'm already creating.

 **Behind the scenes**, I rely on **Git** for version control, **Drizzle ORM** for databases that don't make me cry, and **REST APIs** to connect it all.
 I ship to **Vercel** when I want something live yesterday.

 ---